mplspunk/awesome-privacy-engineering/README.md

     * Introduction to Remote Data Science (Intermediate) (8 hours)
     * Foundations of Private Computation (Intermediate) (60 hours)
     * Federated Learning on Mobile (Intermediate) (40 hours) (Not Yet Released)
-* [Data Privacy and Anonymization in R](https://www.datacamp.com/courses/data-privacy-and-anonymization-in-r) - Datacamp course that covers publicly releasing data sets with a differential privacy guarantee.
 * [Data Privacy and Anonymization in Python](https://www.datacamp.com/courses/data-privacy-and-anonymization-in-python) - Datacamp course on learning to process sensitive information with privacy-preserving techniques.
 * [Secure and Private AI (Udacity)](https://www.udacity.com/course/secure-and-private-ai--ud185#) - Udacity course that covers how to extend PyTorch with the tools necessary to train AI models that preserve user privacy.
 * [Practical Data Ethics](https://ethics.fast.ai) - This class was originally taught in-person at the University of San Francisco Data Institute in January-February 2020.
-* [Privacy-Conscious Computer Systems](http://cs.brown.edu/courses/csci2390/2021/index.html) - This class at Brown University (CSCI 2390) focuses on how to design computer systems that protect users' privacy.
+* [Privacy-Conscious Computer Systems](https://cs.brown.edu/courses/csci2390/2023/) - This class at Brown University (CSCI 2390) focuses on how to design computer systems that protect users' privacy.
 * [Privacy by Design: Data Classification](https://www.linkedin.com/learning/privacy-by-design-data-classification/my-path-to-privacy) - LinkedIn Learning course by Nishant Bhajaria.
 * [Privacy by Design: Data Sharing](https://www.linkedin.com/learning/privacy-by-design-data-sharing/privacy-and-data-sharing) - LinkedIn Learning course by Nishant Bhajaria.
 * [Implementing a Privacy, Risk, and Assurance Program](https://www.linkedin.com/learning/implementing-a-privacy-risk-and-assurance-program/privacy-and-your-business) - LinkedIn Learning course by Nishant Bhajaria.
-* [Data Protocol](https://dataprotocol.com/courses) - Courses to teach developers and technical professionals how to build products responsibly and partner with platforms effectively.
+* [Data Protocol](https://dataprotocol.com/products/courses) - Courses to teach developers and technical professionals how to build products responsibly and partner with platforms effectively.
 * [Carnegie Mellon University - Privacy Engineering Certificate](https://privacy.cs.cmu.edu/privacy-cert/index.html) - Four-week certificate program that revolves around a combination of mini-tutorials, class discussions, and hands-on exercises designed to ensure that students develop practical knowledge of all key privacy engineering areas.
 * [Technical Privacy Masterclass](https://learn.privado.ai/courses/technical-privacy-masterclass) - In four modules, this course from Privado is designed to deliver privacy leaders and their teams with an overview of the pillars of a proactive privacy program.
 * [Privacy Quest](https://www.privacyquest.org/) - A gamified approach to learning about privacy engineering, Privacy Quest uses challenges and competitions to build your privacy and security knowledge.